davidmreed/nonskating.club/content/guides/scorekeeper.md

 ## Communication

 ### Jam Referee

-Your Jam Referee will signal points to you starting when the jammer leaves the Engagement Zone (TODO reference).
-Many Jam Referees will continue to signal until the jammer enters the Engagement Zone for their next scoring trip.
-You should do the same.
-Remember that your signal may be seen by others throughout the venue, not just by your Jam Referee confirming that you've caught the points.

-You do not need to echo other signals, such as the Lead sign.
-Some scorekeepers do, but it may provoke confusion.

-There is no standardized hand signal for "no initial trip".
-There are several widespread conventions with more or less equal popularity.
-You should always ask your Jam Referee before the game how they signal a "no initial" to you, and be prepared to echo using the same signal.

 There is no standard signal for "a star pass occurred".
 It is very common for referees and NSOs based in the center of the track to signal this by touching their hands and raising their hands repeatedly, sometimes with a plucking motion.
 This may indicate a star pass for _either_ team.
 You may echo this signal but don't need to.